 - Applicants are not required to submit Class X and XII academic credentials.

-- The TSP applicants will take the Institutional TOEFL test (ITP) on the same day after the General Written Test in Tibetan (GWTT) in New Delhi and Bangalore.
+- The eligible TSP applicants will take the Institutional TOEFL test (ITP) on the same day after the General Written Test in Tibetan (GWTT) in New Delhi and Bangalore.
 The TOEFL ITP test aims to assess the applicant’s English language ability before they sit for the final interview.
+The applicants are required to score at least 550 on the TOEFL ITP test.
+Applicants who have secured the required score in the previous year’s test do not have to sit for TOEFL ITP test as the score report is valid for 2 years from the date the test was taken.

-- Once the required academic credentials and other criteria are fulfilled, the CTA’s DoE and Tibetan Scholarship Program Selection Committee (TSP SSC) in Nepal will notify the respective applicants for document verification process and the dates of the GWTT and TOEFL ITP test.
+- Once the required academic credentials and other criteria are fulfilled, the CTA’s DoE and Tibetan Scholarship Program Selection Committee (TSP SSC) in Nepal will notify the respective applicants of the document verification process and the dates of the GWTT and TOEFL ITP test.

-- The venue for the reporting and document verification of the applicants will be notified by CTA DoE and TSP SSC staff via e-mail and telephone call.
-There will multiple venues in India for document verification, GWTT and TOEFL ITP test.
-The exact location will be confirmed by the CTA DoE and TSP SSC Nepal after the application deadline.
+- The applicants will be notified by the CTA DoE and the TSP SSC staff via email and telephone call regarding the locations of the eligible document verification centers.
+There will be multiple eligible centers in India for document verification, and to sit for the GWTT and TOEFL ITP tests.
+The exact locations will be confirmed by the CTA DoE and TSP SSC Nepal after the application deadline.

-- Applicants must secure a minimum of 30 points out of 50 on the GWTT in order to move to the next level.
+- Applicants must secure a minimum of 30 points out of 50 on the GWTT to move to the next round of the selection process.
 The GWTT consists of multiple-choice questions and a section of translation.
-The test can be taken either in Tibetan or English.
+The test can be taken either in Tibetan or in English.

-- The duration of the TOEFL ITP test is two hours and will be paper based.
-In order to move to the next level of the selection process, an applicant has to obtain an approximate score of 550 on TOEFL ITP.
+- The duration of the TOEFL ITP test is two hours and will be paper-based.
+To move to the next level of the selection process, an applicant must obtain at least a score of 550 on the TOEFL ITP.

 - The CTA DoE and The Tibet Fund expect to receive the ITP scores from the Educational Testing Service (ETS) within 30 days.

-- No points will be assigned to the GWTT and TOEFL ITP tests for the selection process, but the applicants must pass with the minimum scores as stated in point 12 and 13.
+- No points will be assigned to the GWTT and TOEFL ITP tests for the selection process, but the applicants must pass with the minimum scores as stated in point 10 and 11 to be considered eligible.

 - The CTA DoE will finalize a list of the top 30 applicants from the total pool of qualified applicants.
 The top 30 applicants will be selected based on their Bachelor’s academic performance and passing of the GWTT and TOEFL ITP test.

-- After finalizing the interview markings, the panel will select approximately six candidates from India, and one from Nepal, based on their total application and interview.
+- After finalizing the interview marks, the panel will select approximately six candidates from India, and one from Nepal, based on the strength of their applications and interviews.

-- The TSP Final Selection Panel will develop a list of five alternate candidates from India and 2 from Nepal.
+- The TSP Final Selection Panel will also develop a list of five alternate candidates from India and two from Nepal.

 - The final selected participants will be required to take the Graduate Record Exam (GRE) or Graduate Management Admission Test (GMAT) as determined by their field of study and the graduate program requirements of the U.S. host institutions to which they apply.

-- IC and Travel Document: Candidates must have IC valid till January 31, 2026 to be eligible for the program.
+- IC and Travel Document: Candidates must produce a valid Identity Certificate (IC) or IC renewal receipt to be eligible for the program.

 - Green Book (GB) and Registration Certificate (RC)/Refugee Certificate (RC):